The Top 5 Supplements for Skin, Hair and Nails

 4. Nicotinamide

-There is good evidence that Nicotinamide improves skin quality, with Examine.com rating the evidence as grade B. Nicotinamide as a supplement is a vitamin derived from naturally occurring (also synthesised), commonly taken as capsule or topical.
+There is good evidence that Nicotinamide improves skin quality.
+Grade B, according to Examine.com.
+Nicotinamide as a supplement is a vitamin derived from naturally occurring (also synthesised), commonly taken as capsule or topical.
 Studies typically use 500–1500mg (oral).

 Nicotinamide is a form of vitamin B3 (niacin) that is particularly well researched for skin health.
 It is known to reduce acne breakouts, improve overall skin quality, and can help to fade areas of uneven skin tone.
 It is also used to reduce the risk of non-melanoma skin cancer in people with a history of sun damage.
 Unlike niacin, nicotinamide does not cause flushing.
 It is available as a capsule for oral use and is also widely used as a topical ingredient in skincare products — both forms have good evidence.